Laman7/autoCSS/README.md

 Font size is determined by 16px, 8 pt system and Geometric Pattern.
 Applied to any text

-CSS | what it does
+CSS | What it does
 --- | ---
 .text-xxxl |  112px
 h1, .text-xxl | 80px